OUXT-Polaris/ouxt_automation/README.md

 ### Base Environments

 ```
-Ubuntu 18.04
+Ubuntu 20.04
 ```
+If your ubuntu version is older than 20.04, you can use docker environment.

-ansible task install ROS2 eloquent, so you do not necessary to setup ROS2
+ansible task install ROS2 foxy, so you do not necessary to setup ROS2

 before you run ansible-script, you have to install ansible via apt